xbgmsharp/postgsail/docs/src/postgsail.md

     auth_vessels {
         timestamp_with_time_zone created_at "{NOT_NULL}"
-        numeric mmsi "MMSI can be optional but if present must be a valid one and unique but must be in numeric range between 100000000 and 800000000" text name "{NOT_NULL}"
+        numeric mmsi "MMSI as a validated numeric value with CHECK constraint enforcing range.
+   Intentionally differs from api.metadata.mmsi (text, permissive).
+   This is the authoritative MMSI — api.metadata.mmsi is the raw SignalK input."
+        text name "{NOT_NULL}"
         citext owner_email "{NOT_NULL}"
         name role "{NOT_NULL}"